soxueren/atsd/rule-engine/alert-logging.md

 # Alert Logging

-Alert Logging enables recording Open, Repeat, and Cancel messages in the database as well as in log files located on the local file system for automation and audit.
+Alert Logging enables recording of Open, Repeat, and Cancel status changes in the database as well as in log files located on the local file system for automation and audit.

 ## Logging to Database

 `OPEN` and `CANCEL` status changes are automatically stored in the database and can be retrieved with [Data API: Alert History Query](../api/data/alerts/history-query.md).
 The records are visible on the **Alerts: Alert History** page.

-In addition, the 'Generate Messages' checkbox can be enabled for each rule separately to produce ATSD messages which can be retrieved with [Data API: Message History Query](../api/data/alerts/history-query.md) and are visible on the **Messages** tab.
+In addition, the 'Generate Messages' checkbox can be enabled for each rule separately to produce ATSD messages which can be retrieved with [Data API: Message Query](../api/data/messages/query.md) and are visible on the **Messages** tab.
 The messages are persisted with `alert` type and `rule-engine` source.

 ## Logging to Files

-Logging to files can be enabled for each rule separately by selecting one of the pre-configured loggers in `Alert Logger` drop-down.
+Logging to files can be enabled for each rule separately by selecting one of the pre-configured loggers in the `Alert Logger` drop-down.

 Loggers are defined by users with administrative privileges on the **Admin: Configuration Files: logback.xml** page.
 Once a new logger is created and the `logback.xml` file is re-scanned, the new logger is available in the Rule Editor in the `Alert Logger` drop-down.